-The Bloom Lake mine is located approximately 13 km north of Fermont, Quebec, in the Labrador Trough and consists of Mining Lease BM877 and 114 mining claims.
+The Bloom Lake mine is located approximately 13 km north of Fermont, Quebec, in the Labrador Trough and consists of Mining Lease BM877 and 70 mining claims encompassing an area of approximately 101 square km.
 The Bloom Lake mine was an open pit truck and shovel mine, with a concentrator that utilized single-stage crushing and an autogenous mill and gravity separation to produce iron concentrate.
 From the site, concentrate can be transported by rail, initially on the Bloom Lake Railway, to a ship loading port in Sept-Îles, Québec.
-The Bloom Lake mine is currently in a care and maintenance mode and has been since December 2014.
+The Bloom Lake mine completed its transition from an exploration company to a producing company.
+On February 16, 2018, the Corporation commenced production at Bloom Lake and made its first shipment of high grade 66% iron ore concentrate on April 1, 2018.
+As of May 31, 2018, the Corporation has sold 1,295,713 wet metric tonnes of iron ore concentrate.